 This 7-day land and sea adventure covers all the highlights along Colombia's northern coast.
 You'll experience the culture and fairy-tale romance of Cartagena's Old Town, explore the beautiful Tayrona National Park, hike through mountainous jungles, go birdwatching, visit a coffee farm, and finish your trip with a relaxing trip to the Rosario Islands by private speedboat.

 The tour begins with a hike in the tropical foothills near Playa Cañaveral, at the base of the Sierra Nevada mountains.
 Following this is a visit to the exotic beaches of Arrecifes and La Piscina, the latter of which is ideal for swimming and snorkeling.
 The tour continues to Cabo San Juan and its bay of white sand surrounded by large volcanic rocks.
 All throughout the experience, the knowledgeable English-speaking guide will point out several species of flora and fauna in the area.
 The tour ends with lunch on the beach followed by some time for sunbathing and swimming.

-Tours that Include Tour of Tayrona National Park
+Intineraries with Tour of Tayrona National Park

 This fun 5-day adventure hits two major highlights along Colombia's northern coast.
 First, you'll experience the culture and fairy-tale romance of Cartagena's Old Town, an inner-walled city oozing with colonial architecture and history, not to mention hip hotels and rooftop bars.
 Then drive east towards Santa Marta to spend a few days at Parque Nacional Natural Tayrona (Tayrona Park) for a slice of South America's prettiest coastline.
 Explore on your own or take a guided tour of the park's hiking trails and exotic beaches.